 Apple and Pumpkin Picking

 This classic fall activity provides great learning opportunities for kids.
-Use apple picking to teach children about identifying colors, shapes, counting, and healthy eating.
+Use apple picking to teach children about identifying colors and shapes, counting, and healthy eating.
 It's also a fun way to improve fine motor skills, bilateral coordination, postural stability, and strength (core, upper extremity, and finger strength) while enjoying the great outdoors and soaking up some Vitamin D!
 Visiting your local pumpkin patch, and having kids pick and carve their own pumpkins – provides great ways to provide deep pressure (proprioceptive) and tactile sensory input.

 kids1kids3